Prey For Batman

 The story follows the return of Hugo Strange.
 When we last left him, in The Mad Monk, he was doing the psychology tv show circuit.
 Early on in the story, Gordon is requested to join Strange on a show and we see the two debate Batman’s psyche.
 This opening chapter has a great way of examining just how batman is psychologically.
 Strange breaks him down live on air for all to see and though Gordon argues that batman is a necessity, he too is dragged into the character assassination when the Mayor appoints him as the leader of the task force assigned to take down batman at the show’s close.

 The taskforce go out in full swing, without the watch of Gordon, and when Batman humiliates their leader, a vendetta is formed.
 The piece has two villains really.
 Hugo Strange and Max Cort, leader of the aforementioned team.
-Cort is obsessed with taking down Batman by any means necessary and I love stories where the Batman is still truly a vigilante with both sides of the law trying to take him down.
-These stories work so well because they put pressure on Batman and Gordon, who struggles to justify why batman is needed but who won’t turn on him because of his actions at the end of Year One.
+Cort is obsessed with taking down Batman by any means necessary and I love stories where the Batman is still truly a vigilante with both sides of the law trying to finally capture him.
+These stories work so well because they put pressure on Batman and Gordon, who struggles to justify why Batman is needed but who won’t turn on him because of his actions at the end of Year One.
 The police’s hate for Batman lets us know that Gotham still isn’t cleansed yet and that there is still a lot of work to do.
 The stakes are as high as they have ever been, and need to be to truly justify batman’s presence.

 Should’ve Just Bought Arkham VR